klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * [BaRMIe](https://github.com/NickstaDB/BaRMIe)

 Nick is an expert code reviewer and one of the major experts about JAVA deserialization issues, you can find out more about his work [here](https://www.cognitous.co.uk/).

+#### References

+Any relevant reference for JAVA has been presented whithin the document.

 ### .NET